cambridge-healthcare/grunt-cdndeps/README.md

 ```

-It is important to note that `tmp/cdns` will have a folder structure that reflects the relative paths of the URLs.
+As mentioned above, it's important to note that `tmp/cdns` will have a folder structure that reflects the relative paths of the URLs.

-**Given JSON with cdn urls**:
+##### Sample JSON File

 ```json
 {